-Supporting pregnant women at work reduces infant mortality, improves maternal and infant health, and reduces doctor and hospital visits.

-**Archived copy**

-Supporting pregnant women at work reduces infant mortality, improves maternal and infant health, and reduces doctor and hospital visits.
-When children have good health in utero and good birth outcomes, they are more likely to have good physical health and on-track development during childhood and throughout life.
+Supporting pregnant workers reduces infant mortality, improves maternal and infant health, and reduces doctor and hospital visits.
+When pregnancies are healthy and result in good birth outcomes, children are more likely to have good physical health and on-track development during childhood and throughout life.
 While not all women will require pregnancy accommodations, some will need small, temporary adjustments to work safely through their pregnancies.
 These small adjustments may include more frequent water or bathroom breaks, an option to work while seated instead of standing, uniform modifications, or relief from heavy lifting.

 Federal laws do not guarantee accommodations in the workplace, and currently, North Carolina’s anti-discrimination law does not specifically include pregnancy.
 Pregnant women should not be forced to choose between their job and the health of their pregnancy and their child.
 Adopting reasonable pregnancy accommodations in the workplace will enable women to continue working throughout their pregnancies while ensuring their health and safety.